apsdsm/fetch/README.md

 This feature is intended for use testing classes that have calls to the IOC in hard to reach places.

+## Register and Find Objects

+There are certain times where you just want to `Find` something in your scene.
+The Find method is expensive, and using it constantly can quickly impact game performance.
+For this use case, you can use the IOC.Register method, which will store a cached reference to the registered object that can be resolved with IOC.Find.

+## Loading Resources

+In the interest of keeping things complete, you can load resources using the `IOC.Resource` method, which acts as a short cut for `Resources.Load`.

 ## Why should you an IOC Container?

 Putting references to your services in an IOC container allows you to set up your game objects so that they're working against the interfaces of your services, rather than directly referencing the current implementation.
 This cleans up your service location quite a lot, and keeps your objects less tightly coupled to one another - you can replace the whole input service class used in your game by putting a new input service object in the IOC, or binding a new one in your service provider, rather than changing the references in all your objects.

 It also means you don't have to fall back on the Singleton pattern so much in your code.
 You don't need to set a monolithic `InputService` class, with a static `GetInstance()` method.
 Instead, you can use a service provider with a Singleton mapping, or you could create a single service, and make it the child of a service container.

-Using an IOC Container to provide your services and objects via interfaces will also make your code *much easier to test*.
+Using an IOC Container to provide your services and objects via interfaces will also make your code *much easier to test.

-## Multiple Service Containers, Persistent Service Containers
+## Multiple and Persistent Service Containers, Providers

 You can include more than one Service Container in your scene, and add different services to each.

 Why do this?
 IOC Containers can also be set as *persistent*, which means they won't be destroyed between scenes.
 If it suits your architecture, you could set up a single IOC that holds all services uses throughout the lifetime of your game, and then include other, sub IOC Containers for specific scenes.
+There are no performance benefits from splitting up your providers, though.

 **This isn't a heavily tested feature, so please use it with caution.
 If you do notice bugs and figure out how to resolve them please submit a bug report or (better yet) a pull request with a fix.**

-## Multiple Service Providers

-You can also include multiple service providers, but they aren't persistent between scenes.
-You will need to include them in each scene where the services are required.

 ## Contributing

 This is a very small project and I don't expect any outside contribution.
 However if you do use Fetch and you find a bug, please report it.
-If you fix the bug, please submit a PR together with an explanation of the bug.
-I would appreciate if fixes were sent with tests, but I understand that writing tests for this kind of thing is kind of difficult.
-I have included as many tests as I could together with the source (this requires the Unity Test Tools to run).
+If you fix the bug, please submit a PR together with an explanation of the bug, how to replicate it, and how the fix repairs these.

 ## Installing

 There is a package in the `Packages` folder that you can import into your Unity projects.
-This will install Fetch without the tests.
 If you want to work on improving Fetch itself, then I suggest checking out the repository.
+The package is not guaranteed to be always up to date, so if you want the most recent version, download the source and copy the Fetch directory into your project.

 Once this project feels a little more mature (read: the public interface doesn't change so often), I'll see about submitting a version to the asset store for easier installation.